CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

 \subsection{Results on camera pose estimation}

-\textbf{Quantitative results.} Table~\ref{tab:vloc_urbanscape} lists detailed comparisons for pose estimation on \textbf{Urbanscape} dataset.
-We can observe that CrossLoc outperforms the other two coordinate regression methods by a clear margin.
-This demonstrates that adopting the self-supervised cross-modal representations makes the regression learning more effective for leveraging the rich geometrical information in the scene coordinates.
-We also provide the results of our CrossLoc algorithm using different visual representations, $i.e.,$ CrossLoc-CO applying only coordinate regression representations and CrossLoc-SE using additional semantic segmentation representations (see Table~\ref{tab:crossloc_variant}).
-Our experiments show that adding the auxiliary depth and surface normal visual features substantially boosts the model performance.
-However, CrossLoc-SE with external semantic labels does not consistently outperform the vanilla CrossLoc as they mostly perform equally well.
-This indicates incorporating additional labels with relatively less geometrical information, such as semantics, may not help the scene coordinate learning prominently.
-This finding is also in line with the recent works on multi-task learning consistency~\cite{zamir2018taskonomy,zamir2020robust, standley2020tasks, qi2018geonet}.

-Additionally, the same set of learning approaches are trained on the \textbf{Naturescape} dataset, and the comparisons are reported in Table~\ref{tab:vloc_naturescape}.
-We observe similar performance trends as in the Urbanscape dataset.
-Our CrossLoc method outperforms the two baselines in both in-place and out-of-place scenes.
-Including the depth and surface normal representations consistently enhances the regression learning, while the performance only changes to a small extent with external semantic labels.
-The localization accuracy in the Naturescape is generally not as promising as that in the Urbanscape.
-We conjecture that this is partly due to the lower amount of human-made features with distinctive geometries such as buildings as depicted in Figure~\ref{Figures:Fig2}.
-Moreover, the much lower pairwise real-sim training data density, as stated in Table~\ref{tab:dataset_size}, makes the localization task considerably harder.
+\textbf{Quantitative results.} Table~\ref{tab:vloc_general} lists detailed comparisons for pose estimation on {Urbanscape} and {Naturescape} datasets.
+CrossLoc outperforms the other two coordinate regression methods by a clear margin, demonstrating the superior performance of cross-modal representation learning.
+Notably, the 2D image-based APR baseline AtLoc~\cite{wang2020atloc} shows inferior performance to any of the structure-based methods.
+This is not unexpected as the APR tends to generalize worse from the training data in practice~\cite{sattler2019understanding}.
+We also provide the results of our CrossLoc algorithm using different visual representations, $i.e.,$ CrossLoc-CO applying only coordinate regression features and CrossLoc-SE using additional semantic segmentation features (see Table~\ref{tab:crossloc_variant}).
+Adding the auxiliary depth and surface normal visual features substantially boosts the model performance.
+However, CrossLoc-SE with external semantic labels has limited performance gains compared with the vanilla CrossLoc.
+This indicates incorporating additional labels with less geometrical information may not help the scene coordinate learning prominently.
+This finding is also in line with the recent works on multi-task learning consistency~\cite{qi2018geonet, standley2020tasks, zamir2020robust, zamir2018taskonomy}.
+The localization accuracy in the Naturescape is not as high as in the Urbanscape.
+We conjecture that this is due to the lower amount of human-made features with distinctive geometries such as buildings.
+Moreover, the much lower real training data density, as stated in Table~\ref{tab:dataset_size}, makes the localization task considerably harder.